frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/stock/quality-inspection.md

 ### 3.3 Manual Inspection

-So far all the Quality Checks have automatic acceptance/rejection on Save.
+So far, all the Quality Checks have automatic acceptance/rejection on Save.
 In the real world, there could be cases where a check is rejected but yet will be accepted because there is some tolerance.

 Such cases will require the user to determine the row-level status.
 To avoid any system interference in such checks, enable the 'Manual Inspection' checkbox.
 You can now set the status manually and it will be untouched on Save.